 The mural, “Conjuring Giants,” has recently been finished by Serrano on the west-facing side of entertainment venue Tellus360, 24 E. King St. For Serrano, the work is a culmination of dozens of hours of planning, a month of punishing days in the elements and, in some ways, a decade of making art in Lancaster County.

-“Conjuring Giants” depicts a Black woman reaching out hopefully for a hand in the distance, with flowers and other shapes surrounding her, delivering a small figure to a higher source of creativity.
-The stairs inside Tellus now serve as the woman’s arm – as if the building had been waiting for this artwork all along.
+“Conjuring Giants” depicts a Black woman reaching out hopefully for a hand in the distance, with flowers and other shapes surrounding her, and the stairs inside Tellus now serve as the woman’s arm – as if the building had been waiting for this artwork all along.
 The piece is 40 feet wide and 20 feet tall, which Serrano measured by hand.

 But it almost didn’t happen at all.